-Proposal titles must begin with CISE-MSI followed by a colon, then the Thread acronym (e.g., RCBP-ED, RCBP-RF, DP, or RPEP) followed by a colon, the acronym(s) of the intended CISE program(s) from the list noted in Section II.
+Proposal titles must begin with CISE MSI followed by a colon, then the Thread acronym (e.g., RCBP, RDP, RPEP or RPP) followed by a colon, the acronym(s) of the intended CISE program(s) from the list noted in Section II.
 Program Description, and then the title of the project.
-For example, if you are submitting a proposal for a RPEP project with CPS as the intended program, then the title of the proposal would be CISE-MSI: RPEP: CPS: Title.
-If a proposal is submitted as part of a set of collaborative proposals, the title of the proposal must begin with Collaborative Research followed by a colon, then CISE-MSI followed by a colon, then the Thread acronym followed by a colon, the acronym(s) of the intended CISE program(s) from the list noted in Section II.
-Program Description, and then the title of the project.
-For example, if you are submitting a collaborative set of proposals for a DP project with SaTC as the intended program, then the title of each collaborative proposal would be Collaborative Research: CISE-MSI: DP: SaTC: Title.
-Please note that if submitting via Research.gov, the system will automatically insert the prepended title "Collaborative Research" when the collaborative set of proposals is created.
+For example, a proposal for a RPEP project with CPS as the intended program would have a title of the form CISE MSI: RPEP: CPS: Title.
+If a proposal is submitted as part of a set of collaborative proposals, the title of the proposal must begin with Collaborative Research followed by a colon, then the structure as described above.
+For example, a collaborative set of proposals for a RDP project with SaTC as the intended program would each have a title of the form Collaborative Research: CISE MSI: RDP: SaTC: Title.